top of page

 • Click Save.

-There are many things I could tell you on what to do to find your family in the books on FamilySearch.
-But I think that's enough to get you started.
+There are many things I could tell you about what to do to find your family in the books on FamilySearch.
+But that's enough to get you started.

-If you have more questions, make sure you put them in the comments section below.
+If you have more questions, put them in the comments section below.
 Also, share with us the type of books you're finding in the FamilySearch Digital Book collection.
 When I know what other people have seen, they give me more ideas for my research.

 For more FamilySearch Tips and Tricks